-What do these database histories mean for scholars of eighteenth century literature?
+What do these database histories mean for scholars of eighteenth-century literature?
 First and foremost, these histories provide another reminder that scholarly materials do not exist prior to interpretation or intervention.
 It is not merely that they are shaped or influenced by their institutional contexts, implying small quirks or edge cases which can generally be ignored: they are constituted in the first place by those institutional contexts.
 Secondly, these histories suggest a course of action to be taken in response to the specific institutional factors constituting each database.
 Scholars periodically acknowledge the gaps between historical events as they occurred and the specific archive, database, or corpus that they are using as a proxy for the idealized concept of “the historical record,” but these acknowledgements typically take the form of a statement that some form of bias is assumed to exist, but that this bias is so unknowable and unavoidable that naturally we will just continue onward as if it was not present.
 Identifying the specific institutional process that led to the current digital infrastructure undermines efforts to brush off these details as unknowable: directly investigating the actual demographics of each resource’s holdings can also render these biases no longer unavoidable.

 Conclusion

+[I find an abrupt jump here from the last par.]
 Women made up a nearly negligible portion of the titles published in England during the 1790s.
 If one were to choose a title at random, it would be more likely to be written by a man named John than by a woman.
 But we do not choose titles at random— even in large-scale digital humanities research.
 We neglect the genres from which women are most strongly excluded: medical texts, legal texts, sermons, and other discourses tied to specialized (male) occupations.
 We prefer fiction and poetry, the forms most open to women.
 Even then, we overrepresent women.
 I want to be very explicit that the overrepresentation of women is not inappropriate: it strikes me as a very positive sign that we might have grown less sexist in the intervening two hundred years.
 Instead, what this work shows is that the logic of “representation,” which underpins discussion of literary canons and syllabi, is not a good fit for understanding the infrastructural impact of contemporary digital databases.